Spyyn/Spyyn/README.md

-# frontend
+# Spyyn
-All the visualization
+High level architecture for this project.